Jonathan Espericueta: Villarreal B

 On 31 January 2014 it was announced that Espericueta was loaned out to Villarreal B for 1 year.

-Espercueta made his league debut 22 February 2014 against Espanyol B coming in as a substitute for Sergio Marcos González in the 60' minute of the game.
+Espericueta made his league debut 22 February 2014 against Espanyol B coming in as a substitute for Sergio Marcos González in the 60' minute of the game.
 Espericueta made his first goal for the team 26 April 2014 against CF Badalona. the game ended in a 1–0 win for Villarreal B.

+Atlético San Luis

+On 8 June 2017, he joined Liga Ascenso club Atlético San Luis on loan.

+Puebla

+On 6 June 2019, Espericueta joined Puebla on loan.

 Atlético Veracruz

-He played with Atlético Veracruz of the Liga de Balompié Mexicano during the league's inaugural season, leading them to a runners-up finish after losing to Chapulineros de Oaxaca in the finals.
+On 20 August 2020, Espericueta joined Atlético Veracruz of the Liga de Balompié Mexicano during the league's inaugural season, leading them to a runners-up finish after losing to Chapulineros de Oaxaca in the finals.

 International career

 Mexico U17

 Espericueta was part of the Mexican team that participated in the 2011 FIFA U-17 World Cup.
 He was one of Mexico's most important players during the tournament and was awarded the Adidas Silver Ball as the tournament's second best player.
 Espericueta scored his first goal in the tournament against Congo in the group stage.
 In the semifinals, Espericueta scored the 2-2 equalizer against Germany.
 The goal was scored directly from a corner kick.
 Mexico would end up winning the tournament beating Uruguay in the final.